rivergillis/jekyll-blog/_posts/malloc-post/2020-11-07-demystifying-malloc.md

 }
 ```

 We want some way to model the heap, so a linked list sounds simple enough.
 We could extend it to create an actual stack, but it isn't really needed here.
+Normally we'd implement a linked list using `malloc`, but we're implementing `malloc` so we can't really use that, can we?
+So let's just sneak our data structure in with the user data.
 The general idea is that for every chunk of memory allocated by `malloc`, the we store a few bytes (specifically `sizeof(Chunk)`) of metadata about that chunk right beforehand.
 We could store a pointer in Chunk to the actual user memory, but since the memory is contiguous we can easily compute where the metadata ends and the user data begins. `free`ing then becomes super easy, we can just get the metadata and mark that it's no longer allocated.
 The hard part is using that information.

 ```c
 // Allocates a new chunk right after 'prev'.